Project-OMOTES/rtc-tools-heat-network/docs/theory/Validation_pipe_diameter_sizing.rst

 In the current version, the routine take the one-year time series provided by the user and assumes that it holds for every year in the modeled systems' lifetime of 30 years.
-This is the default value, which is not changeable by the user in the current version and it also holds for all assets in a network.
+This is the default value, which is not changeable by the Design Toolkit user in the current version and it also holds for all assets in a network.
 It then multiplies the fixed operational cost with the number of years for which the system is optimized (i.e. 30 years).
 Note that this version of the optimizer routine does not consider any discount rate over the lifetime of the system.